 In general, the traditional approach was to invite developers to bid for options to develop single projects.
 Leases were negotiated once the developer had secured planning permission and other consents.
 This worked reasonably well, but, given the scale of the potential, a more streamlined approach is bringing better financial returns, effective and efficient management of legal processes and improved opportunities for communities to benefit from these developments.

-FCS is also working with communities on self-development of a number of hydro and wind schemes.
+Forestry and Land Scotland is also working with communities on self-development of a number of hydro and wind schemes.